victordibia/tpuDCGAN/README.md

 ## Trained Models

 Interested in generating masks?
 This repo contains two trained [models](models) (64px and 128px).
 You can use the generate script to generate images using any of the models.
+If you have your own trained DCGAN models (ckpt files) you can point the script to the model directory.

 ```
-python generate_from_model.py --model_dir=models/masks/128/model.ckpt-15000 --image_size=128 --output_dir=models/masks/128
+python generate_from_model.py --model_dir=models/masks/128/model.ckpt-15000 --image_size=128 --output_dir=models/masks/128 --random_seed=2
 ```